-6. Where a Code matter remains outstanding on the final closing date
+Where a Code matter remains outstanding on the unconditional date

-When there is a Code matter outstanding on the final closing date, it may be inappropriate for the offer to become or be declared unconditional as to acceptances or to lapse at that time.
-In such a case, the Panel may, in addition to the circumstances set out in Rule 31.6(a), consent to the offer being extended, but with no extension of the time by which all relevant electronic instructions or documents in respect of acceptances, withdrawals and purchases must be received for the purpose of the acceptance condition, as referred to in Rule 31.6(c) and Rule 34.1.
+When there is a Code matter outstanding on the unconditional date, the offer will not normally be permitted to become or be declared unconditional or to lapse pending the final determination of the issue.
+In such a case, the Panel may, in addition to the circumstances set out in Rule 31.3, consent to the offer being extended, but with no extension of the time by which all relevant electronic instructions or documents in respect of acceptances, withdrawals and purchases must be received for the purpose of the acceptance condition, as referred to in Rule 31.7(a) and Rule 34.1.